perkeep/perkeep/website/README.md

-This is the webserver that serves perkeep.org.
-You will need to build and run it in order to preview changes to the documentation.
+This directory contains the code & content for the perkeep.org website.
+You will need to build the webserver and run it locally to preview cahnges to the documentation:

+    $ cd <perkeep_checkout>/website
-    go build
+    $ go install ./pk-web
-    ./website
+    $ pk-web

-The webserver runs on port 31798.
+The webserver runs on port 31798: http://localhost:31798/